What is the Maximum Monthly Payment for Social Security Disability?

 Social Security operates two distinct disability programs with vastly different payment structures.
 SSDI functions as an insurance program based on your work history and earnings, while SSI serves as a needs-based program for low-income individuals.

-SSDI’s maximum monthly payment is $4,018 in 2025, but few workers receive this amount.
+SSDI’s maximum monthly payment is $4,018 in 2025, though most recipients receive less based on individual work histories.
 SSI provides maximum Federal amounts of $967 for an eligible individual and $1,450 for an eligible couple in 2025.
 The average SSDI payment is significantly higher at $1,580 monthly compared to most SSI recipients receiving less than the maximum.

 Earnings History Impact: How work history determines your maximum benefit